Medical questions & health advice by board certified doctors

-"What causes neck rashes?
+"What causes neck rashes?"

 I'm a woman and I'm 20, and I've had a pretty bad acne problem since I was in my early teens.
 Recently, I started developing a painful rash that's spread along the sides of my neck where it touches my shirt.
 Is this an allergic reaction?
 How should I treat the rash?
 I can't stop wearing shirts.

 The most common offending agent is a new detergent, soap, or other cleaning product.
 Your physician may ask whether or not you have recently changed cleaning products and may assist you with identifying the offending agent.
 Rarely, a similar reaction can be caused by sensitivity to a particular type of fabric; paying close attention to the fabric labels on your clothing can help to identify the cause.
 Other causes of rash on the neckline including photosensitivity reactions, caused usually by exposure to sunlight.
 These are more common in people who have recently started taking a new medication that predisposes to photosensitivity.
 Common medications that cause photosensitivity include antibiotics that are routinely taken for acne management.
 As always, the diagnosis and management of your specific condition will require a physical examination by your personal physician.
 Scheduling an appointment with your primary care physician or your dermatologist is recommended.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.